Mo Vaughn: Last season with the Sox

 Though Vaughn's powerful personality and extensive charity work made him a popular figure in Boston, he had many issues with the Red Sox management and local media; his disagreements with Boston Globe sports columnist Will McDonough and Red Sox general manager Dan Duquette were particularly acute.
-As an outspoken clubhouse leader, Vaughn repeatedly stated that the conservative Sox administration did not want him around.
+As an outspoken clubhouse leader, Vaughn repeatedly stated that the concerned Sox administration did not want him around.
 Incidents in which he allegedly punched a man in the mouth outside of a nightclub and crashed his truck while returning home from a strip club in Providence led to further rifts with the administration.

 Vaughn hit a walk-off grand slam in the ninth inning of Opening Day at Fenway Park against the Seattle Mariners in 1998.
 Vaughn was one half of a formidable middle of the lineup with shortstop Nomar Garciaparra.
 The two combined for 75 home runs in 1998, Vaughn's final year with the club.
 After the Cleveland Indians knocked Boston out of the playoffs in the first round, Vaughn became a free agent.
 Almost immediately, he signed a six-year, $80-million deal with the Anaheim Angels, the highest contract in the game at that time.

 Anaheim Angels

 While he hit well for Anaheim when he played—he hit 30-plus home runs and knocked in over 100 runs in both 1999 and 2000—Vaughn was plagued by injuries in 1999 and didn't play a single game in the 2001 season.
 He started his Anaheim career by falling down the visitor's dugout steps on his first play of his first game, badly spraining his ankle.
 Vaughn was nevertheless seen as a viable middle of the line-up producer before the 2002 season and was traded to the New York Mets for Kevin Appier on December 27, 2001.

 Following Vaughn's departure from Anaheim, Angels closer Troy Percival took a shot at him, saying "We may miss Mo's bat, but we won't miss his leadership.
 Darin Erstad is our leader."
-This prompted the normally mild-mannered Vaughn to go off on a profanity-laced tirade.
+This prompted the normally mild-mannered Vaughn to go off on a profanity-laced tirade, stating such statements as, "They ain't got no flags hanging at friggin' Edison Field, so the hell with them."
+The year after Vaughn left Anaheim, the Angels would reach and win the World Series.